rushikc/pennywise/.github/copilot/instructions.md

 - Look within existing style & design concepts to create similar styles for new components
 - Always create dark mode styles for components, unless specified otherwise

+## Github commit messages
+- Use clear and descriptive commit messages
+- commit message should be within 50 letters

 ## Naming Conventions
 - PascalCase for React components